andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_1.md

 are highlighted in $\textcolor{blue}{\text{blue}}$.

 This is the same process done at the Finite Element Method (FEM) to assemble the global matrices from the elements' local matrices.
-The reader can read in more detail at [@Logan2007-bq; @Alves2020-gz].
+The reader can find in more detail at [@Logan2007-bq; @Alves2020-gz].